bitrise-io/devcenter/_articles/reviews/sharing-and-storing-workflows-among-apps-draft.md

 ## Storing bitrise.yml in the project's repo

 You can store the `bitrise.yml` in your project's Github repo as well.
 This is similar to the previously mentioned method but with the bonus: you can track changes using your own source control system.

 ## Storing bitrise.yml in a repository with other project's bitrise.yml

 You can store the `bitrise.yml` _in a repository_ that stores every project's yml.
 This way you can track the changes to the ymls in a _different repository_ and any changes made to these wouldn't create extra noise in the project repository. **You can create a common yml that can be called from within any other** `bitrise.yml` and you can keep the project specific ymls in their own folders.

 Also regarding the solutions where you store the yml in a repository: you don't need to worry about editing the workflows manually as you can use our workflow editor using our CLI.

+You might store a lot of apps in a single Github repository for easier app management, then here is how to get a specific workflow started.
+You can upload a general and simple app to Bitrise where the app only contains the Git Clone and Script Steps/Start Bitrise Steps.
+Our Git Clone step will clone your git repository and our Script Step will start running the yml stored in your repository.
+If you have more than one workflow in your repository's yml, you can run that specifically if you define that in the bitrise run command.